pressly/goose/README.md

 }
 ```

+Note that Go migration files must begin with a numeric value, followed by an
+underscore, and must not end with `*_test.go`.

 # Development

 This can be used to build local `goose` binaries without having the latest Go version installed locally.